 By Jim Hagerty

-CHICAGO — It’s been a couple years since goaltender Scott Darling’s noted journey to the NHL was capped by his spot on the Chicago Blackhawks’ roster.
+ROCKFORD — It’s been a couple years since goaltender Scott Darling’s noted journey to the NHL was capped by his spot on the Chicago Blackhawks’ roster.

 With Darling now the Carolina Hurricanes starter, it appears the Blackhawks were due for another success story involving a netminder on his way from the low-level minors to the National Hockey League.

 Unlike Darling, who began his climb to the NHL with stints in the Southern Professional Hockey League, Jeff Glass has been playing just below the big league for almost all of his 14-year career, except for a 39-game stint with the Charlotte Checkers when the club was in the ECHL.

 From there, Glass made three more attempts at cracking the Ottawa Senators’ roster.
 Each resulted in an assignment to the American Hockey League’s Binghamton Senators without a single call-up.

 Glass’ became a free agent at end of the 2008-09 season, a slight disappointment for Canada’s starting goaltender in the 2005 World Junior Championships.
 Glass not only helped Canada win gold, he all but secured his future as an NHLer.
 He’d already been drafted, and a strong showing in the tournament would only show Ottawa he’d eventually be the guy between their pipes.
 But it was not to be.

 Glass found himself on the other side of the world the next year, in Kazakhstan wearing a light blue and white sweater as a member of the Brays Hockey Club of the Kontinental Hockey League.
 And while it’s not the NHL, it comes close by international standards—and it was where Glass would spend seven seasons.